mhriyad99/Regression-Project/README.md

 # Regression-Project
-Here are some basic regression analysis for beginers
+Here are some basic regression analysis for beginers projects for beginers